kelvindo/brooklyn-paramount-preview/README.md

 ## About

 This repository contains a complete workflow for:
-1. **Scraping** upcoming show data from Brooklyn Paramount's website via their GraphQL API
+1. **Scraping** upcoming show data from Brooklyn Paramount's website via their GraphQL API (including artist names)
-2. **Processing** show titles to extract likely artist names (manual step using ChatGPT)
+2. **Matching** artists to their Spotify profiles and retrieving metadata
-3. **Matching** artists to their Spotify profiles and retrieving metadata
+3. **Collecting** top tracks from each artist
-4. **Collecting** top tracks from each artist
+4. **Combining** all data into a unified JSON structure
-5. **Synchronizing** all tracks to a curated Spotify playlist called "Brooklyn Paramount"
+5. **Synchronizing** tracks to a curated Spotify playlist called "Brooklyn Paramount"

 The pipeline helps music discovery by automatically creating playlists of artists you'll be able to see live at Brooklyn Paramount, making it easy to familiarize yourself with their music before attending shows.